Why Programs Aren’t Enough

 The structure of work itself — how tasks are organized, how decisions are made, how time is allocated — is the largest determinant of employee wellbeing.
 This is the finding that challenges most wellness programs: you cannot yoga your way out of a poorly designed job.

 The Job Demands-Resources model, one of the most validated frameworks in occupational psychology, shows that wellbeing depends on the balance between job demands (workload, time pressure, emotional labor) and job resources (autonomy, social support, feedback, growth opportunities).
+When demands consistently outpace resources, burnout follows regardless of what programs are on offer.

 - Audit workloads regularly — not just hours worked, but cognitive load and emotional demands